hitblast/Alter/README.md

 - Both [.png (work-in-progress)]() and [.icns]() usable as valid formats for icons
 - Doesn't require disabling SIP (System Integrity Protection)
 - Continuous and managed app synchronization in the background
-- Icon modification using application-default attributes.
+- Icon modification using application-default attributes
-- A moderately small binary size for its application.

 ## Installation